 To transfer content between CMS applications/databases you can use Optimizely's export/import feature.
 This lets you define which items you want to export to an export file.
 Data from the export file can then be imported to another application/database.
-See Exporting and importing data in the Optimizely User Guide".
+See Exporting and importing data.

 - Create an empty database on the SQL Server.

 - Configure your connection string for your application (for example in appSettings.json) to point to your empty database.